Southgate keeping Foden in England calculations

 Foden, 19, scored for England's Under-21s in a 3-0 win over Albania the day after Southgate's side hammered Montenegro 7-0 at Wembley.

-More of the same for City, for whom he has made four substitute appearances in the Premier League this season, could yet catapult the highly rated teenager into selection contention for Euro 2020.
+More of the same for City, for which he has made four substitute appearances in the Premier League this season, could yet catapult the highly-rated teenager into selection contention for UEFA Euro 2020.

-"You know, we're still looking at Foden and thinking that it's a case of when, rather than if, unless something goes wildly off-track for him," Southgate said when assessing his options.
+"You know, we're still looking at Foden and thinking that it's a case of when, rather than if, unless something goes wildly off-track for him," Southgate said.

 "So, there are some very good players, talented players that weren't in this squad.
 Obviously, guys that have been with us before like Dele [Alli] as well.